 Arts Careers

 “Arts” covers a variety of disciplines — the visual and performing arts, auction houses and museums.
-Passion, perseverance, and patience are as vital to success as is strategic networking.
+Passion, perseverance, and patience are vital to success, as is strategic networking.

 Like any other field, there are some larger institutions, theaters and galleries with set hiring timelines.
 Otherwise, employers hire on an as-needed basis.